besttime-app/BestTime-Documentation/source/includes/_queryendpointsvenuessearch.md

   `after`, `before`, `until`, `till`, `from`
   e.g. `until 1pm` or `from 9 till 15`

-- `now` sets the the `hour_min` and `hour_max` value to filter foot-traffic data on current hour local time of the first venue.
+- `now` sets the the `hour_min` and `hour_max` value to filter foot-traffic data to the current hour local time of the first venue in the result.
 E.g. `busy bars in Sydney Australia now`. `Now` cannot be used in combination with day and other time triggers.

 - `live` will only show venues with real-time live data. `live` cannot be used in combination with day and other time triggers.